Top tips for renting a room on Airbnb

 You can get a good idea of how much to charge by browsing other listings, as well as looking at hotels and B&Bs in your area.
 Your price needs to be competitive but fair.

 If you’re going to charge more than the going rate, you’ll need to justify why in your listing.
 Your home might be convenient for transport links, for example, or furnished to a high spec.
-Maybe you’re offering the use of a hot tub.
+Maybe you’re even offering use of a hot tub or swimming pool.
+On the other hand, if you’re providing fairly basic accommodation, you may want to charge slightly less to attract more guests.

 Use high-quality photography

 Take pictures from different angles so guests can see the whole room.
-Include close-ups of any standout features, such as fireplaces or views, and make sure everything’s sparkling clean.
+Include close-ups of any standout features, such as fireplaces or views, and make sure everything is sparkling clean.
+The right lighting can make a world of difference, and bear in mind that external pictures will always look better on a sunny day.

 Write a great listing

-• Is there an en-suite?
+- Is there an en-suite?

-• Are you close to shops, restaurants or visitor attractions?
+- Are you close to shops, restaurants or visitor attractions?

-• Is the train station within walking distance or do you have easy access to motorways?
+- Is the train station within walking distance or do you have easy access to motorways?

-• Do you have space for your guest to park their car?
+- Do you have space for your guest to park their car?

-Keep it concise but packed with detail.
+Keep it concise but packed with relevant detail.
 Remember, your guest may not know anything about your area.

 Vet your guests